blei920/XDos/README.md

 ## Features ⚙️

 - Lightweight Python implementation 🐍: Easy to read, modify, and extend according to your testing needs
-- Customizable target and port 🎯: Specify the IP address or domain and the port number you wish to test
+- Customizable target and port 🎯: Specify the domain you wish to test
-- Basic packet flooding 🌧️: Sends continuous requests to the target to simulate stress
+- Basic HTTP flooding 🌧️: Sends continuous requests to the target to simulate stress
 - Minimal dependencies 📦: Runs on any system with Python installed without additional libraries
 - Educational comments 📚: Inline explanations to help users understand each part of the code
 - Non-malicious intent 🚫: Designed for learning, not for causing harm